 What is the ISC Domain Survey?

-Internet Systems Consortium’s Internet Domain Survey, which was started by Network Wizards, is the longest-running survey of the number of computers connected to the Internet.
+Internet Systems Consortium’s Internet Domain Survey, originally started by Network Wizards, is the longest-running survey of the number of computers connected to the Internet.
 This data provides an in-depth look at the active domains on the Internet.
-Despite its name, the ISC Domain Survey is not a survey of domains.
-It is a survey of IPv4 addresses that have a domain name attached to them.
+Despite its name, the ISC Domain Survey is not a survey of domains; it is a survey of IPv4 addresses that have a domain name attached to them.

 How many people use the Internet?

 There is no way to determine how many users are on the net, besides making guesses and estimates.
-Our references tab includes pointers to other companies that do surveys to estimate the number of users on the Internet.
+Other organizations and companies may do surveys to estimate the number of users on the Internet.
 You might find some useful information at The Netcraft Web Server Survey, The Center for Applied Internet Data Analysis, or The Internet Society.

 How big is the Internet?